LiYangHart/AutoML-for-IoT-Data-Analytics/README.md

 # AutoML-for-IoT-Data-Analytics

 This code provides an Automated Machine Learning (AutoML) implementation for IoT data analytics problems.
-It provides a case study of IoT anomaly detection using more than 10 ML algorithms and more than 10 optimization/AutoML methods (for automating and optimizing ML algorithms).
+It provides a case study of IoT anomaly detection using more than 10 ML algorithms and optimization/AutoML methods (for automating and optimizing ML algorithms).

 The code will be shared in this repository once the paper is accepted.